Lord, who will you trust with your key tasks during the end times?

 Some ministries and Christian projects have been started out of pride, ego, selfish-ambition and greed.
 Other works sprang up out of a deep compassion for hurting people.
 Sometimes Christian movements clearly sprang from the heart of God.

 The Scriptures speak of a time when all our works will be tested by fire (I Corinthians 3:10-15).
 I always thought the testing would happen after we died.
 Standing before our Lord and Master, all our good deeds on earth would be tested in His holy flame.
-Imagine how depressing seeing a pile of ashes would be!
+Imagine how depressing a pile of ashes would be!

 But perhaps I’m wrong.